 MTH 641 Mathematical Statistics (A).
 Prerequisite: MTH 446 or MTH546.
 Allows for rigorous development of probability concepts in the sample space and models for discrete and continuous random variables.
 Introduces bivariate normal distribution, transformation of variables, statistics and sampling distributions, Central Limit Theorem, parametric estimation, Rao-Cramer inequality, hypothesis tests, power functions, Neyman-Pearson Theorem and both UMP and Likelihood Ratio tests.
 3 Cr.

 MTH 651 Real Analysis (A).
-Prerequisite: MTH 457 or MTH557.
+Prerequisite: MTH 457.
 Includes topics such as uniform continuity and the Weierstrass Approximation Theorem, theory of differentiation and the Riemann integral, convergence of series of functions, uniform convergence of series of functions, functions of bounded variation, Riemann-Stieltjes integration, Lebesque measure and Lebesque integration.
 3 Cr.
 3 Cr.

 MTH 659 Topics in Analysis (A).
 Prerequisite: permission of instructor.
 Introduces topics of current interest in research or topics not covered in other courses in analysis.
 An outline of selected topics will be announced before the course is offered.
 3 Cr.